 There may be additional issues you can include as well.
-For a complete list, contact a divorce lawyer in Tampa for specific advice about your case.
+For a complete list, contact a divorce lawyer in Florida for specific law advice about your case.

 Enforcement of Prenuptial Agreement

-Under Florida prenuptial agreement law, a prenup may be enforceable even if the terms are unfair.
+Under Florida prenuptial agreement law, a prenup law may be enforceable even if the terms are unfair.
 For instance, in Ferguson v.
-Ferguson, the court upheld a prenuptial agreement to transfer real estate before the market decline.
-Per the agreement, the husband was to retain sole ownership of the home in exchange for paying the wife $185,000.
+Ferguson, the court upheld a prenuptial agreement to transfer real estate before the market declined.
+Per the agreement, in Florida law, the husband is to retain sole ownership of the home in exchange for paying the wife $185,000.
 Additionally, the husband was to indemnify the wife from any property taxes, assessments, or other property-related expenses.
 The prenuptial agreement was drafted before the real estate market collapse in 2008 and did not anticipate a drastic drop in the home’s value.
 The husband attempted to void this provision because the change in home values made the deal significantly worse for him.
-However, the court upheld the prenuptial agreement and ordered both parties to fulfill its performance.
+However, the court upheld the prenuptial agreement contract and ordered both parties to fulfill their performance.

-The prenuptial agreement can be a legally enforceable contract.
+The prenuptial agreement in Florida can be a legally enforceable contract.
 However, in some circumstances, the agreement can be voided.
 Further, a court can disregard specific provisions of the contract while still enforcing the remainder of the prenuptial agreement.
 Therefore, you must consult with a Tampa divorce attorney experienced in Florida prenuptial agreement law and build an attorney-client relationship under Florida law.

 Misconduct concerning the marriage by either or both parties will not necessarily invalidate a post or prenuptial agreement.
 For instance, adultery will generally not b sufficient to void an agreement.
 Traditionally, the conduct must be so gross that it is beyond the contemplation of the parties to be bound to its terms.
 See Swad v.
 Swad.

-A valid prenuptial agreement in Florida is a legally enforceable contract; however, it can be challenged and voided in a court of law.
-A prenup in Florida may be voided in its entirety or just specific provisions of the agreement.
-Grounds to void an agreement can include, duress, coercion, failure to disclose assets, or fraud.
+A valid prenuptial agreement under Florida law is a legally enforceable contract; however, it can be challenged and voided in a court of law.
+A prenup under Florida law may be voided in its entirety or just specific provisions of the agreement.
+Grounds to void an agreement can include duress, coercion, failure to disclose assets, or fraud.

 Both parties must hire their own divorce attorney when entering into a prenuptial agreement.
 Failure to hire your own attorney to build an attorney-client relationship may not be sufficient grounds to void an agreement.
-You should be well informed of the agreement’s benefits and disadvantages before signing.
-Once a prenuptial is fully executed, it may be binding and nonmodifiable, you should proceed with care.
+Before signing, you should be well informed of the agreement’s benefits and disadvantages.
+Once a prenuptial is fully executed, it may be binding and non-modifiable; you should proceed with care.

 Evidence to Void a Prenuptial Agreement

-A court does not have the authority to void a prenuptial agreement in Florida simply because it’s an unfair deal.
+A court does not have the authority to void a prenuptial agreement under Florida law simply because it’s an unfair deal.
 See Castro v.
 Castro & Kuchera v.
 Kuchera.
-An agreement cannot be voided solely because, in hindsight, it represents a bad deal for the spouse.
-However, an agreement that is unfair on its face will create a presumption that there was not full disclosure.
+A prenuptial agreement cannot be voided solely because, in hindsight, it represents a bad deal for the spouse.
+However, a prenuptial agreement that is unfair on its face will create a presumption that there was not full disclosure.

 Usually, the party seeking to enforce the agreement will have the burden of proving full disclosure was provided.
-If the presumption is not rebuffed by evidence, the agreement may be voided in its entirety or limited to specific provisions.
-However, if there is sufficient evidence to refute the presumption of lack of disclosure, the agreement will be enforceable, regardless of how unfair the terms of the agreement are.
+However, suppose there is sufficient evidence to refute the presumption of lack of disclosure.
+In that case, the agreement will be enforceable, regardless of how unfair the terms of the agreements under Florida law are.
+If the presumption is not rebuffed by evidence of the marriage, the agreement may be voided in its entirety or limited to specific provisions.
 Thus, it is highly recommended you retain a Tampa divorce lawyer to assist with preparing the prenuptial agreement.
-An experienced attorney can help to make sure the agreement will hold up to judicial scrutiny.
+An experienced attorney can help ensure the agreement will hold up to judicial scrutiny.